 In Hurley stage 2, you may experience more moderate abscesses that may appear in more widespread areas of your body.
 The boils that originally developed under your skin can become further aggravated and break open, producing pus.
 Tract formation is possible in this stage, but it’s minimal compared to stage 3.

 If topical remedies haven’t worked alone, a doctor may also prescribe oral steroids or antibiotics.
 These are taken temporarily to help decrease inflammation and bacterial buildup, respectively.
 Pain relievers may also be recommended.

 Hurley stage 3 is the most severe form of HS.
 It’s characterized by a more broad and widespread development of HS lesions, including tract formations.
 Pain and scarring are also expected in this stage.

 Due to this widespread and recurring nature, stage 3 can be very difficult to treat.
 Boils, tracts, and scars may be removed via surgery, especially if HS is starting to interfere with your quality of life.
 Laser therapies and hair removal may also help.
 Immunosuppressant drugs like adalimumab (Humira) may be used for severe cases, too.

 It’s estimated that HS affects at least 1 out of every 100 people.
-HS is thought to have a strong genetic component, so you may be at risk if you have family members with this condition.
-It tends to develop during your teenage and early adult years.
+HS is thought to have a strong genetic component, so you may have a higher risk if you have family members with this condition.
+It tends to develop during teenage and early adult years.
 Women are at a higher risk of developing HS, but it can occur in men, too.

 Certain health conditions may also increase your risk of developing HS.
 These include: